Sex and the law. Under age sex, consent, rape, sexual assault, outside sex, porn, abortions, confidentiality, marriage… Boring but very important.

 In the UK you have to be 16 to have sexual activity* with someone.
 So, a couple of 15 year olds would (technically) be breaking the law.
 If it was a 16 and 15 year old, the 16 year old would be breaking the law.

-This applies to under 13s (which is a separate, more serious, offence) or between 13 to 16 (unless that person reasonably believes the other person to be over 16).
+This applies to under 13s (which is a separate, more serious, offence) or between 13 to 16.
+There is a defence available if you reasonably believed someone to be over the age of 16 (that defence doesn’t apply if they are under 13).
 This applies to men and women and is the same for all genders and sexualities.

 Under age sex is illegal whether there was consent or not.
 So for example, it wouldn’t be a defence for an 18 year old to say that a 14 year old was agreeing to have sex.
 If the 14 was not agreeing to have sex that would be both rape/sexual assault and under age sex.
 Someone under 13 can’t consent to sex under the law so this would be treated as rape/sexual assault.